IbrahimHaroon03/PremierFootball/README.md

 - How to make a horizontal nav bar
 - How to make a hover affect on the nav bar
 - Using javaScript to highlight the active page
+- Using different form elements such as pop up lists, radio buttons and more
 -